 How is a Sense of Guilt Developed?

 Like the second stage, initiative is developed if the child is encouraged to make plans or take charge.
 Exploration of role-playing only helps to further this development along.
-If a child is discouraged or kept away from group play, they may begin to develop a sense of guilt.
+If a child is discouraged or kept away from group play, they may develop a sense of guilt.
 If a child’s questions are dismissed or left unanswered, they might begin to feel guilty for bringing up those questions in the first place.
-They may regret speaking their mind or asking for the things that they want.
+They may regret speaking their mind or asking for the things they want.

 One or The Other May Not Be the Answer